Mid-Year Climbing Safety Standards Updates

 Water Safety Supervisor

-• At least one (1) Trip Guide, Assistant Trip Guide, teacher, parent/guardian/volunteer or instructor with one (1) of the following current certifications must fill the role of Water Safety Supervisor for the Trip Group:
+• At least one (1) Trip Guide, Assistant Trip Guide, Teacher, or Monitor with one (1) of the following current certifications must fill the role of Water Safety Supervisor for the Trip Group:

 • Bronze Cross